jadecobra/python_tdd_exercises/source/classes.rst

   and the terminal shows an :doc:`AssertionError`

-* what we do now is change the value the function returns to match the expectation of our test
+* what I do now is change the value the function returns to match the expectation of the test

   .. code-block:: python